-Under the CPC credit facilities, CPC is subject to customary covenants, including specific limitations on leverage and interest coverage ratios, and a minimum cash flow profile.
+Under the CPC credit facilities, CPC is subject to customary covenants, including specific limitations on leverage and interest coverage ratios.
 The collateral for the CPC credit facilities is provided by Capstone, CPC, and its material subsidiaries.
 CPC and its material subsidiary guarantors (with the exception of certain subsidiaries, including previously encumbered project financed subsidiaries) provided demand debentures granting a first ranking security interest in all present and future property, a floating charge over real property and first ranking securities pledge agreements (subject to certain permitted liens).
 Capstone provided a limited recourse guarantee, a securities pledge agreement, and an assignment of indebtedness owed to Capstone by CPC.